sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

 Articles should be nested under Users RESTfully.

-(Note: you should never have nesting more than two levels deep)
+(Note: you should never have nesting more than one levels deep)

 *Nest your articles routes inside your users routes*
 ```ruby